MatheusBusarello/billor-app-driver/README.md

 - Image upload (from gallery or camera)
 - Real-time chat with support
 - Profile with name, password, and photo editing
-- Notificações Push (Firebase Cloud Messaging)
+- Push Notifications (Firebase Cloud Messaging)

 ---